sojoudian/COMP3095_Fall2025/Week10/12-inventory-service.md

-# Inventory Service Setup Guide
+# Inventory Service Setup Guide (Production Approach)

 ## Introduction

-This guide walks you through creating a new microservice called **inventory-service** that tracks product stock levels.
+This guide walks you through creating a new microservice called **inventory-service** that tracks product stock levels using **production-ready practices** including Flyway database migrations.

 **What you'll build:**
 - New Spring Boot microservice
-- PostgreSQL database integration
+- PostgreSQL database integration with Flyway migrations
 - REST API to check inventory
 - Docker containerization
+- Integration tests with TestContainers

 **Time:** 90-120 minutes

+**Key Difference from Week 7:**
+- Uses **Flyway migrations** for database schema and data management (production standard)
+- No CommandLineRunner/DataLoader approach

 ---